-Rules of procedure
+D. Rules of procedure

 - 11. All treaties, and in the case of ICESCR, ECOSOC resolution 1985/17, empower committees to formulate their own rules of procedure.
-ICCPR and CAT provide that specific rules relating to the quorum and adoption of decisions by majority vote should be included in the rules of procedure of their respective committees.
+The Covenant on Civil and Political Rights and CAT provide that specific rules relating to the quorum and adoption of decisions by majority vote should be included in the rules of procedure of their respective committees.
 All operative committees have adopted rules of procedure, compiled in the document HRI/GEN/3, which is revised regularly. - 12.
 Each committee's rules of procedure are divided into two main sections.
 The first section sets out the basic procedural rules governing decision-making within the committee and the second section focuses on the functions of the committee.
 Three committees CEDAW, CESCR and CMW have additional sections on rules relating to interpretation and, in the case of CEDAW, on rules relating to its optional protocol.
 In most cases, these are based on the ECOSOC standard rules of procedure and contain detailed provisions for the resolution of deadlock within political bodies, which are rarely used by the treaty bodies.
 CEDAW and CMW have adopted a shorter set of procedural rules adapted in each case to the requirements of a body that functions on the basis of consensus.
-CRPD concluded discussions on its rules of procedure and methods of work at its third session in February 2010.
-CRC is planning to revise its provisional rules of procedure which were last revised in 2003 at the thirty-third session of the Committee.
+CRPD concluded discussions on its rules of procedure (CRPD/C/4/2) and methods of work at its third session in February 2010.
+CAT revised its rules of procedure at its forty-fifth session in November 2010, which had last been revised in 2002 at the twenty-eighth session.
+CRC revised its provisional rules of procedure at its fifty-fifth session in 2010 (CRC/C/4/Rev.2).